 Guidance for designing distributed tables using dedicated SQL pool in Azure Synapse Analytics

 This article assumes you are familiar with data distribution and data movement concepts in dedicated SQL pool.
 For more information, see Azure Synapse Analytics architecture.

 What is a distributed table?

 A distributed table appears as a single table, but the rows are actually stored across 60 distributions.
 The rows are distributed with a hash or round-robin algorithm.

-Hash-distributed tables improve query performance on large fact tables, and are the focus of this article.
-Round-robin tables are useful for improving loading speed.
+Hash-distribution improves query performance on large fact tables, and is the focus of this article.
+Round-robin distribution is useful for improving loading speed.
 These design choices have a significant impact on improving query and loading performance.